Mazda MX-5 (NB)

 The Mazda MX-5 (NB) is the second generation of the Mazda MX-5 manufactured from 1998 until 2005.
 The model continued the MX-5's philosophy of being a lightweight, front mid-engine, rear-wheel-drive roadster while featuring numerous performance improvements, however lacking its predecessor's retractable headlamps.
 The NB is also the only generation to feature a factory-built turbocharged variant in the form of the Mazdaspeed MX-5.

 Overview

 The redesigned MX-5 was previewed at the Tokyo Motor Show in October 1997.
-In February 1998, Mazda released the second-generation MX-5, production code NB, for the 1999 model year.
+In February 1998, Mazda released the second-generation MX-5, production code NB, for the 1999 model year, the 1998 model year was skipped.
 The NB featured a more powerful engine and external styling cues borrowed from the third generation Mazda RX-7, designed in 1995 by Tom Matano.
 Prices in the United States, the main market for the MX-5, started at US$19,770.